 Bridging the Gap Between Ever-Evolving Customer Expectations & Dealership Goals

 According to a recent Forbes study, 80% of consumers are more likely to purchase from a brand that provides personalized experiences.
-And, to make things even more challenging, each and every consumer expects certain things based on their demographics and lifestyle factors — and their expectations are constantly evolving.
+And, to make things even more challenging, each consumer expects certain things based on their demographics and lifestyle factors — and their expectations are constantly evolving.

 The bottom line is this: We are competing for the most valuable asset — the consumer’s attention.
 And dealers must know who their customers are and what their needs are more than ever.

-This underscores the importance of dealers and their marketing partners bridging the gap between ever-evolving customer expectations and dealership goals.
+These expectations underscore the importance of dealers and their marketing partners bridging the gap between ever-evolving customer expectations and dealership goals.

 In the competitive dealership market, you not only have to break through all of that noise, but you need to do it in a way that attracts and engages while riding the fine line of pushing too far or too hard.
-Let’s face it: The buyer really controls this process.
+Let’s face it: The buyer completely controls this process.